 Abdominal pain while exercising may be a result of an injury.
 If you pull a muscle or push yourself too hard, your abdomen may feel sore.
 Prevent this by not pushing yourself too hard.
 It is common to feel sore the day after an intense abdominal workout, so try to take a day off between resistance exercises that work your stomach.
 If an exercise hurts, stop doing it and let your body recover.
 You can try different exercises that don't hurt until your abdomen has healed.

 Appendicitis is the result of an inflamed appendix that is usually treated by removing the appendix.
 The pain usually starts at the belly button and travels to the lower right side of your abdomen, but according to MayoClinic.com, you may experience pain on your left side as well.
 This pain becomes sharper over several hours and often is accompanied by nausea, loss of appetite, fever, constipation, diarrhea and abdominal swelling.
-If you think you are suffering from appendicitis, contact your doctor immediately as this is a medical emergency.
+If you think you have appendicitis, contact your doctor immediately as this is a medical emergency.